p00f/godbolt.nvim/README.md

   `:GodboltCompiler <compiler> <flags>`

    **NOTE**:
    1) This will not use the options in your config!
-For example, if you want to use third-party libraries like boost and add compiler flags, you should set this up in your config instead, as described in the setup section above.
+If you want to set multiple options , like using third-party libraries and adding compiler flags, you should set this up in your config instead, as described in the setup section above.

    2) You need to escape the options appropriately here, like `:GodboltCompiler g112 -Wall\ -O2`
  - Similarly, to use a custom compiler with flags for a visual selection: Select the function you want and